viamrobotics/docs/docs/tutorials/build-an-outdoor-rover.md

 5. Wire to the raspberry pi

 With the brushless motor controllers I used, you'll have to first solder a jumper where indicated in this diagram (label starts with "normally disconnected").
-This allows the pi to control the motor via PWM.
+This allows the pi to control the motor with PWM.
 You'll also need to solder two pins to the controller just to the left of the white wire harness mount.
 (P.S. - A truly clutch solder tip for those of you who may not be very experienced with soldering: **heat the pin** with the soldering iron, **not the solder itself**!
 Once the pin is hot, touch the soldier to it.
 When someone taught me this it changed my life.)